About the National Reentry Resource Center

 - Public Safety Risk Assessment Clearinghouse provides evidence-based information about how to use risk assessments effectively and properly to build safe communities.

-Provide Information for People Returning to Communities and Their Families: The NRRC maintains a state and local reentry services directory to help people identify service providers in their communities as well as a helpline to assist those preparing for, experiencing, or working in reentry.
+Provide Information for People Returning to Communities and Their Families: The NRRC maintains a listing of all Second Chance Act grantees around the country to help people connect with potential service providers in their communities as well as a Helpline to assist those preparing for, experiencing, or working in reentry.

 The NRRC was established by the Second Chance Act (Public Law 110-199).
 Signed into law in 2008 and reauthorized in 2018, the Second Chance Act authorizes federal grants to government agencies and nonprofit organizations to provide reentry services—including employment assistance, substance use treatment, housing, family programming, mentoring, victims support, and other services—and to support corrections and supervision practices that aim to reduce recidivism.

-The American Institutes for Research (AIR) operates the NRRC in collaboration with BJA and the Office of Juvenile Justice and Delinquency Prevention, as well as its Council of Experts including:
+The American Institutes for Research (AIR) operates the NRRC in collaboration with BJA, the Office of Juvenile Justice and Delinquency Prevention (OJJDP), and BJA's SCA training and technical assistance providers at AIR, The Council of State Governments Justice Center, the Vera Institute of Justice, and RTI International.